Melissa Wei-Tsing Inouye

 Ph.D., Harvard University, Department of East Asian Languages and Civilizations

 Melissa Wei-Tsing Inouye grew up in Costa Mesa, California and attended university at Harvard College in Cambridge, Massachusetts.
 Her forthcoming book (China and the True Jesus: Miraculous Community in Modern China, Oxford University Press, January 2019) examines the history of the True Jesus Church, a native Chinese Pentecostal church, in the context of China's tumultuous twentieth century.
-She is currently working on the role of rural women as lecturers in Confucian popular morality societies in Republican China, as well as on studying flows of charismatic discourse within global Mormonism.
+She is currently working on the history of women who played a role as lecturers in Confucian popular morality societies in Republican China, as well as on studying flows of charismatic discourse within global Mormonism.
 Dr Inouye is an Associate Editor of the Mormon Studies Review and the creator of the research network website www.globalmormonstudies.org.
 Dr Inouye has taught Chinese history and Asian history at California State University Los Angeles and Loyola Marymount University, and American religious history at the University of Hong Kong.

 Research | Current